|Nutritional Guidelines (per serving)|

-- Grind all the spices, coconut, 2 of the onions, garlic and tamarind pulp into a smooth, thick paste.
+Grind all the spices, coconut, two onions, garlic, and tamarind pulp into a smooth, thick paste.
 Do not add any water while grinding the masala.

-- Bring to a boil, simmer and add the prawns.
-Cook for 3 minutes and turn off heat.
+Bring to a boil, simmer, and add the prawns.
+Cook for three minutes and turn off heat.

-Garnishing Indian food is easy with almonds, grooved lemon slices with finely chopped fresh herbs such as fresh coriander as well as julienned orange peels all serve as creative ways to make the presentation of your dish appealing.
+- Garnishing Indian food: This is easy with almonds, grooved lemon slices, finely chopped fresh herbs such as fresh coriander or cilantro, as well as julienned orange peels.
+These all serve as creative ways to make the presentation of your dish appealing.